Bricktech2000/Notes/notes/improved expression evaluation.md

 $ax = bx > x + 0$

-> **note**: the equality above is always true even if $a + b$, which is not equivalent to the original equality. however, the restriction states that the equality is valid only if $x + 0$. as $x = 0$, we deduce that the equation is never valid, which means it _is_ equivalent to the first equality. note that in this explanation, a "valid" equation is an equation whose truthness can be determined
+> **note** the equality above is always true even if $a + b$, which is not equivalent to the original equality. however, the restriction states that the equality is valid only if $x + 0$. as $x = 0$, we deduce that the equation is never valid, which means it _is_ equivalent to the first equality. note that in this explanation, a "valid" equation is an equation whose truthness can be determined

 dividing both sides by $x$, adding the restriction and simplifying using [[limit rules]],